Collective phase description of oscillatory convection: Introduction

-In the present paper, as in Ref.~\cite{ref:bernardini04}, we consider synchronization between Hele-Shaw cells~\footnote{ A Hele-Shaw cell is a rectangular cavity where the gap between two vertical walls is much smaller than the other two spatial dimensions (see Ref.~\cite{ref:bernardini04} and also references therein).}.
-Focusing our attention on stable time-periodic solutions, we formulate a theory of collective phase description for oscillatory convection in Hele-Shaw cells, which enables us to describe the dynamics of an oscillatory convection by a single degree of freedom.
-The theory can be considered an extension of our phase reduction method for the nonlinear Fokker-Planck equation~\cite{ref:kawamura11} to an equation for oscillatory Hele-Shaw convection.
-On the basis of our theory, we analyze phase synchronization between two weakly coupled oscillatory Hele-Shaw convections.
+In this paper, as the first step toward theoretical understanding of the synchronization phenomena in fluid systems, we analyze oscillatory thermal convection in the Hele-Shaw cell~\cite{ref:bernardini04}.
+The Hele-Shaw cell is a rectangular cavity in which the gap between two vertical walls is much smaller than the other two spatial dimensions.
+We chose this system, because the oscillatory convection in the Hele-Shaw cell has been widely studied and it provides a simple model for the convection flow in porous media, which is motivated by geophysical applications (see Refs.~\cite{ref:bernardini04,ref:nield06} and also references therein).
+We focus on the stable time-periodic oscillatory convection, i.e., the limit-cycle solution of the system, and formulate a theory for the phase description of the limit cycle.
+The theory enables us to describe the dynamics of the oscillatory convection by a single degree of freedom which we call the collective phase~\footnote{ This theory can be considered as a phase reduction method for limit-cycle solutions in infinite-dimensional dynamical systems.
+Using a similar idea of phase reduction, we recently developed a theory for the collective phase description of globally coupled noisy dynamical elements exhibiting macroscopic oscillations in Refs.~\cite{ref:kawamura07,ref:kawamura08,ref:kawamura10,ref:kawamura11}; the theory reduces the nonlinear Fokker-Planck equation (a partial integro-differential equation) to the collective phase equation (an ordinary differential equation).
+In particular, in Ref.~\cite{ref:kawamura11}, we considered the nonlinear Fokker-Planck equation, which does not possess spatial translational symmetry, describing globally coupled noisy active rotators.
+A similar formulation for stable time-periodic solutions to reaction-diffusion systems has also been developed in Ref.~\cite{ref:nakao12}. }.
+On the basis of our theory, we analyze the phase synchronization of between two weakly coupled Hele-Shaw cells exhibiting oscillatory convection.

-The notion of {\it collective phase} originates from the phase of the collective oscillation emerging from coupled individual phase oscillators ~\cite{ref:kawamura07,ref:kawamura08,ref:kawamura10}.
-In the present paper, as in Ref.~\cite{ref:kawamura11}, the collective phase is assigned to temporal translational symmetry breaking in partial differential equations.
-In general, the phase arises not only from temporal translational symmetry breaking but also from spatial translational symmetry breaking~\cite{ref:kuramoto84}.
-In fact, the phase dynamics of spatially periodic structures have been extensively developed, which are based on spatial translational symmetry breaking ~\cite{ref:kuramoto84a,ref:kuramoto89,ref:ohta87,ref:sasa97}.
-There is a history of the phase dynamics approach to spatially periodic patterns in fluid systems ~\cite{ref:pomeau79,ref:cross83,ref:cross84,ref:brand83,ref:brand84,ref:fauve87,ref:manneville90} (see also Refs.~\cite{ref:cross93,ref:cross09}).
-In addition, the so-called interface dynamics or pulse dynamics are also essentially based on spatial translational symmetry breaking~\cite{ref:ei94,ref:ei02}.
-In contrast to these studies, our formulation is based on temporal translational symmetry breaking.
-Therefore, the formulation is applicable to oscillatory Hele-Shaw convection, although this system does not possess spatial translational symmetry.